Asian stocks slump after Fed says US rates will rise 'soon'

 The Dow Jones Industrial Average fell 0.4% to 34,168.09.
 The Nasdaq composite was little-changed at 13,542.12, shedding a 3.4% gain earlier in the day.

 The selling accelerated as Powell acknowledged high inflation that has squeezed businesses and consumers isn’t getting better.
-That could force the Fed to get even more aggressive about raising rates and removing the support it put in place for markets.
+That could force the Fed to get even more aggressive about raising rates and removing its support for markets.

 The last time the Fed raised rates and shrank its balance sheet at the same time was in late 2018.
 The S&P 500 lost nearly 20%.